fira1026/gokitdemo/README.md

 * go-kit transport supports http and grpc.
 I started with grpc due to grpc is generally with higher performance but I found it is a bit difficult to implement compared to http, it needs to handle both server side and client side, so finally I use http.
 * I put the token validation in the middleware and it is ideally resides under root directory so each service can use it, but I encountered package import issue so I put it under the ```Order``` sercvice.
 * I was aware of the product quantity decreement would have race-condition in a real world project.
-Generally I will use ```SELECT FOR UPDATE``` to prevent it, but sqlite3 doesn't support the feature so I let be as is.
+Generally I will use ```SELECT FOR UPDATE``` to prevent it, but sqlite3 doesn't support the feature so I let it be as is.
 * After token validation the middleware will add user email to the request header.
 I found out it is not trivial to get the header in the serivice handler.
 I studied how to resolve it and I did but I am not sure if it is the best practice.